 And so far, it isn’t working.

 One of the most—if not the most—queried topic on The Internet is pornography.
-Of course, there are all kinds of people looking for all kinds of porn, so the questions they ask are going to return an amazing assortment in information.
+Of course, there are all kinds of people looking for all kinds of porn, so the questions they ask are going to return an amazing assortment of results.
 Some people looking for naked women even end up at Answer Guy Central, because I wrote this story about sex.com becoming the “Pinterest of Pornography” a couple of months ago.

-This morning, I noticed that someone— actually, several someones—had found their way here using the search phrase “naked wemen dont mind showing it of“, which Google, being Google, had correctly fixed to read “naked women don’t mind showing it off“.
+This morning, I noticed that someone—actually, several someones—had found their way here using the search phrase “naked wemen dont mind showing it of“, which Google, being Google, had correctly fixed to read “naked women don’t mind showing it off“.
 I was astonished; it sounds like a fairly obscure search term to me, and certainly not one that I’d have expected traffic on, no matter how good we are at long tail marketing.

 So I dug a little, and I found that as of this moment, Google sees us as the #1 web site in the world for that phrase!
 Go ahead, click this link to see Google’s opinion on where you should end up if you query “naked women that don’t mind showing it off“.